tobyhodges/2024-03-07-cldt-part2-online/index.md

   LOCATION

-  This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
+  This block displays the address and links to maps showing directions if the latitude and longitude of the event have been set.
 You can use http://itouchmap.com/latlong.html to find the lat/long of an address.
   -->